AstroNvim/astrocore/README.md

     highlighturl = true, -- enable or disable highlighting of urls on start -- table for defining the size of the max file for all features, above these limits we disable features like treesitter. large_buf = {
+      -- whether to enable large file detection for a buffer (must return false to disable) -- first parameter is the buffer number, the second is the large buffer configuration table -- return values:
+      --   - `true` or `nil` to continue and respects all changes made to the large buffer configuration table --   - `false` to disable large file detection for the buffer --   - a new table of large buffer options to use instead of the defaults enabled = function(bufnr, config) end,
-      enabled = function(bufnr) return true end, -- whether to enable large file detection for a buffer notify = true, -- whether or not to display a notification when a large file is detected size = 1024 * 100, -- max file size (or false to disable check) lines = 10000, -- max number of lines (or false to disable check)
+      notify = true, -- whether or not to display a notification when a large file is detected size = 1024 * 100, -- max file size (or false to disable check) lines = 10000, -- max number of lines (or false to disable check)